Gh0stSlayer/NTT-LAB/README.md

 WIP Documentation Incomplete
 # NTT-LAB
-A project creating a small business network
+A project creating a small office/ home office (SOHO) network

 - A SMB (small/medium business) network, with a LAN, DMZ, and Guest network.